MahanSharifi86/web-intrusion-incident-case/README.md

 - Successful access to the WordPress administrative interface.
 - Repeated retrieval of `backup.tar.gz`.
 - Host-level access through the `www-data` account.
-- Payload retrieval and execution on `WEB-01`.
+- Payload retrieval and execution on WEB-01.
 - Modification of host security controls and filesystem permissions.
 - Deployment and subsequent use of a web shell.
 - Persistence through modification of `sudoers`.
-- Suspicious privileged activity on `PC-MANAGER`.
+- Suspicious privileged activity on PC-MANAGER.
 - Encoded PowerShell execution.
 - Creation of the `SysUpdate` service.
 - Repeated outbound connections to `194.34.132.15:4444`.
 - Database activity involving WordPress authentication data.
-- Subsequent suspicious activity on `DC-01`.
+- Subsequent suspicious activity on DC-01.
 - Evidence consistent with lateral movement and expansion of the compromise.
 - Repeated access to potentially sensitive backup data.